-$$T = (n \mid k) \square (r \mid m) \text{ and } / \text{ or } f = (k \mid n)(m \square v)$$
+$T = (n \mid k) \square (r \mid m)$ and / or $f = (k \mid n)(m \square v)$

-(k, m, n) are whole numbers).
+(k, m, n are whole numbers).
 If k and n are selected relatively-prime, k.m marks appear in the corners of a regular k.m-angle.

-Replacing Flash Tube and Fuse
+6. Replacing Flash Tube and Fuses

 If there is repeated flash failure or a complete breakdown, the tube must be replaced.
-For this purpose the gridded glassfibre cover which protects the reflector of the light fitting must be removed by unscrewing the two fastening screws and sliding the glassfibre cover gently out of the guide rail.
-Before attempting to remove the flash bulb make sure the stroboscope is turned off and the power cable removed from the AC outlet.
+For this purpose the transparent glassfibre cover which protects the reflector must be removed.

+Before attempting to remove the flash bulb make sure the stroboscope is turned off and any mains cord removed from the AC outlet.
 Allow the bulb to cool down; but wait at least 2 minutes before attempting to change the lamp.
-The 4-pin plug-in flash bulb must be cautiously pulled out.
+The 4-pin tube must be gently pulled out.
 Insert the new tube (incorrect insertion impossible) and, if necessary, remove fingerprints by means of a soft cloth.
-In case the flash tube fits in tightly a screwdriver applied as a lever between tube base and socket will help to work it loose.
+In case the flash tube fits in tightly the housing must be opened by unscrewing four screws on the backside of the unit and remove the lid catch.

-Only after the glassfibre cover has been closed, the instrument may be put into operation again.
+Then loosen the tube with a screwdriver applied as a lever between tube base and socket and pull the tube out.
+Only after the housing has been closed, the instrument may be put into operation again.
 It may be up to one hour before a new bulbe produces an uniterrupted flash sequency.
 Remark